bunkercoin/faucet/README.md

 - add semicolon to sql statements
 - change 200 status code to 400 if error
 - create types for sql statements output
+- fix ccs for ad (grid/flex instead of absolute + translate)